HellCreator/garbage_collector_robot/README.md

 1. Update Ubuntu installation and get the latest kernel:
   *  `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`  <br />
 2. reboot Raspberry pi
+3. Wait until it boots and get the ip address of the Raspberry pi.
+4. Connect to the Raspberry pi using the username and password setup in the previous steps.

 ## Install librealsense: